junxit/us-congress-bills-114/metadata.md

 - 2015-04-27 — Message on Senate action sent to the House.
 - 2015-04-27 — Received in the House.
 - 2015-04-27 — Referred to the House Committee on House Administration.
+- 2015-05-18 — Committee on House Administration discharged. (consideration: CR H3295)
+- 2015-05-18 — Committee on House Administration discharged.(consideration: CR H3295)
+- 2015-05-18 — Considered by unanimous consent. (consideration: CR H3295)
+- 2015-05-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-05-18 — Mr. Walker asked unanimous consent to discharge from committee and consider. (consideration: CR H3295)
+- 2015-05-18 — On agreeing to the resolution Agreed to without objection. (text: CR H3295)
+- 2015-05-18 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H3295)